CarolineXiao/TodoList/README.md

 A Todo List App

+The app was developed with:
+- HTML
+- CSS
+- JavaScript
+- jQuery

 Features:
 - Some tasks are displayed on the page by default
 - Hovering over the task will make the trash button show up